planetfederal/gxp/src/doc/tutorial/basic/dissect.rst

      :align: center
      :width: 1000px

-When Ext.onReady fires, a new gxp.Viewer object is created.
+When Ext.onReady fires, a new sdk.viewer object is created.
 The viewport is filled with a border layout, which has two items, a container in the 'west' region of 200 pixels wide, and the map in the 'center' region.
 Please note that all tools in gxp are Ext plugins, so they can be created with a ptype shortcut